Participation & Eligibility:

 Cheating in any form will not be tolerated.
 Anyone who presents accusations or knowledge of cheating must be willing to file an affidavit with local law enforcement, as MMTT will prosecute cheaters to the maximum allowable by law.

-Entry fee for each MMTT event will be $125.00 per event, with an optional $10.00 Big Fish Fee. $5.00 from each entry fee throughout the season will be held out and applied to the payout on the 2-day Super Classic on Douglas Lake.
+Entry fee for each MMTT event will be $140.00 per event, with an optional $10.00 Big Fish Fee. $5.00 from each entry fee throughout the season will be held out and applied to the payout on the 2-day Super Classic on Cherokee Lake.
 All entry fees paid by credit card will incur a $5.00 service charge per transaction.
 There will be a $30.00 fee for returned checks and this team may not fish the event until all payments have been satisfied.
 All events are non-refundable.
-Forwarding entry fees from one tournament to a future tournament in the event an angler is unable to fish an event he has already paid for is not allowed.
+Forwarding entry fees from one tournament to a future tournament in the event an angler is unable to fish and has already paid for that event is not allowed.

-Teams may choose to pay for all six (6) regular season tournaments and the 2-day Super Classic plus membership fees up front, prior to the first tournament.
-If a team chooses this option and pays by credit card, there will be a $35.00 service fee for the transaction (Equivalent to $5.00 credit card fee for all 7 tournaments).
+Teams may choose to pay for all five (5) regular season tournaments and the 2-day Super Classic plus membership fees up front, prior to the first tournament.
+If a team chooses this option and pays by credit card, there will be a $30.00 service fee for the transaction (Equivalent to $5.00 credit card fee for all 6 tournaments).

 All MMTT events will pay out based on one (1) place for every six (6) boats.
 1st place is guaranteed.
 MMTT pays back in excess of 100% of its entry fees at the weigh-in site for all tournaments.
 There will be two (2) Big Fish payouts per tournament, Big Largemouth and Big Smallmouth.
 If no smallmouth are weighed, MMTT will pay two (2) Big Largemouth.
 All prizes and money will be paid out at the conclusion of each tournament weigh–in, provided there are no protests and no need for extended polygraph testing.
 All prizes and prize money may be held for up to two (2) weeks for protested finishes and/or extended polygraph testing.